 ADT Average daily two-way volume of traffic.
 AUXILIARY LANE A designated width of roadway pavement marked to separate speed change, turning, passing, and climbing maneuvers from through traffic.
 It may provide short capacity segment.
 AVERAGE RUNNING SPEED For all traffic, or component thereof, the summation of distances divided by the summation of running times.
-BICYCLE LANE (BIKE LANE) A portion of a roadway (typically 4-5 ft) which has been designated by signing markings for pavement preferential or exclusive use by bicyclists.
-A firm stable surface that accommodates BUS STOP PAD passenger movement on or off a bus.
+BICYCLE LANE (BIKE LANE) A portion of a roadway (typically 4-5 ft) which has been designated by signing markings for pavement and the preferential or exclusive use by bicyclists.
+BUS STOP PAD A firm stable surface that accommodates passenger movement on or off a bus.
 CLEAR ZONE The total roadside border area starting at the edge of the motor vehicle travel lane, available for safe use by errant vehicles.
-This area may consist of a shoulder, a recoverable slope, a non-recoverable roadside slope, and/or a clear runout area.
-The desired width is dependent upon the traffic volumes and speeds, and on the aforementioned "border area" is not the

-DHV - Design hourly two-way volume of traffic.
+This area may consist of a shoulder, a recoverable slope, a non-recoverable slope, and/or a clear runout area.
+The desired width is dependent upon the traffic volumes and speeds, and on the geometry.
+Note: roadside The aforementioned "border area" is not the same as "border width".
+Also, see Horizontal Clearance.
+DHV Design hourly two-way volume of traffic.